Refugee Youth After School Program Tutor

 PURPOSE AND IMPACT

-ASP volunteers serve as tutors and mentors in academic and social /emotional capacities.
-The after school program is structured to offer volunteers the opportunity to explore and alternate between a variety of roles.
+After school volunteers work with kids in academic and social/emotional capacities.
+The afterschool program is structured to offer volunteers the opportunity to explore and alternate between a variety of roles.
 These roles and duties include but are not limited to:

-- Math, Language Arts, and Computer Literacy tutor: provide guidance and instruction to designated student small groups in daily academic activities, including homework assistance.
+- English-language acquisition, homework assistance and tutoring: Provide guidance and instruction to designated student small groups in daily academic activities.
 By scaffolding student knowledge, volunteers encourage students to work confidently and independently.
 Volunteers record and communicate student progress by submitting brief reports on monthly goal trackers.

 - Project and lesson facilitator: Volunteer as desired to lead daily classroom activities including academic lessons, art and enrichments activities, and group games.
 Volunteers are encouraged to share their personal skills and expertise by taking on a leadership role for activities and curriculum of their choosing.

 - Intake and administrative aid: Gain behind the scenes experience in the resettlement process by assisting with important administrative tasks including student intake paperwork, submitting academic progress documentation to student case files, and by assisting in student home visits.

-- Develop and strengthen communication, English-as-a-Second-Language instruction, and tutoring skills.
+- Develop and strengthen English As A Second Language instruction, communication, tutoring and other transferable skills.

 - Gain firsthand insight into the daily challenges of the resettlement process and be able to spread awareness about refugees to the larger Atlanta community.

 ACCOUNTABILITY: The volunteer reports to the Refugee Resettlement Volunteer Education and Refugee Support Specialists.

 SUPERVISORY RESPONSIBILITIES: The Volunteer Education Specialist will provide a volunteer orientation, in-depth training on refugee resettlement, student behavior management, and tutoring and will remain a logistical point of contact for volunteers throughout the course of the school year.
 On-site supervision and feedback is overseen by the Refugee Support Specialists.